Table of Contents

 • For overtime hours that do count, only the premium portion of overtime may be deducted, limited to the "half" in "time-and-a-half" (e.g. one-third of it).
 Furthermore, only one-quarter of double-time qualifies.

-In 2026 and beyond, Qualified Overtime amounts will transferred to Box 12 on Form W-2.
+• In 2026 and beyond, Qualified Overtime amounts will be transferred to Box 12 on Form W-2.

-Users should adjust their overtime Income Items like so.
+Users should confirm that their overtime Income Items are set-up as follows.

 Employers who did not give more overtime than what is federally required